 Biocenter Oulu and Faculty of Biochemistry and Molecular Medicine, University of Oulu

 The transcription factors (TFs) in a given genome can be classified into distinct families by structurally conserved DNA-binding domains (DBDs), often with similar DNA recognition properties.
 However, the members of the family always display distinct functions and activities in various biological processes such as cancer and normal development.
-The likelihood and nature are different in the network hubs of gene transcriptional regulation, which is often composed of intertwined regulatory relationships between TF protein complexes and chromatinized gene regulatory elements, including promoters, insulators and enhancers (Wei et al. J Biochem 381:1-12, 2004 and Cell Res 15:292:292-300, 2005).
-Therefore, it is of crucial importance to identify the genome-wide chromatin locations of a given TF with biological significance.
-Meanwhile, we hypothesized that some cancer risk-associated single nucleotide polymorphisms (SNPs) identified by genome-wide association studies (GWASs) can disrupt TF–DNA binding at key enhancers and initiate aberrant expression of SNP-linked susceptibility genes.
-And this, in turn, may result in perturbation of TF regulatory networks that cause cancer initiation and progression.
+The likelihood and nature are different in the network hubs of gene transcriptional regulation, which is often composed of intertwined regulatory relationships between TF protein complexes, epigenome regulaotrs, and chromatinized gene regulatory elements, including promoters, insulators and enhancers (Wei et al. 2004; Wei et al. 2005).
+Therefore, it is of crucial importance to identify genome-wide chromatin locations of a given TF or chromatin regulator with biological significance.
+Furthermore, we hypothesize that some cancer risk-associated single nucleotide polymorphisms (SNPs) discovered by genome-wide association studies (GWASs) may alter chromatin binding of TFs or transcriptional regulatory complexes to the key enhancers, thereby initiating aberrant gene expression programs underlying cancer susceptibility.
+Thus, the perturbation of gene regulatory networks may eventually cause cancer initiation and progression.

-To address these questions, we carried out genome-wide chromatin location analyses of several driver TFs such as TMPRSS2-ERG, HOXB13, FOXA1 and androgen receptor (AR) (Figure 1), which are often overexpressed and constitutively activated in many clinical prostate cancer tissues.
-In combination with global ChIP-seq studies of enhancer chromatin marks we have identified thousands of prostate cancer cell-type-specific enhancers.
-We are using integrative and complementary genome-wide approaches including ChIP-seq, RNA-seq, FAIRE-seq and 3C-derived methods in combination with novel and classic molecular and biochemical assays, and also up-to-date computational and statistical methods.
-Recently, we found that prostate cancer-associated key TFs including HOXB13, FOXA1 and ERG extensively cooperate with AR signaling to regulate target genes that are implicated in prostate cancer cell growth and tumor progression (data not shown).
-In addition, we found that our integrative genomic data seems to be working well in functional interpretation and mechanistic understanding of GWAS-discovered genetic variants in prostate cancer, including the SNP rs339331, through enhancing HOXB13 chromatin binding to drive up-regulation of the transcription factor gene RFX6, which confers a risk of prostate cancer (Huang et al. Nat Genet 46:126-35, 2014).
+To address the questions, we carried out genome-wide analysis of binding sites (cistrome) for several key TFs, including TMPRSS2-ERG, HOXB13, FOXA1 and androgen receptor (AR) (Figure 1), which are often overexpressed and constitutively activated in many clinical prostate cancer specimens.
+In combination with global ChIP-seq study of enhancer epigenetic marks, we have thus identified thousands of prostate cancer cell-type-specific enhancers.
+To define the role of key prostate cancer TFs, we are using integrative and complementary genome-wide approaches including ChIP-seq, RNA-seq, and 3C-derived methods together with novel and classic molecular and biochemical assays, and also up-to-date computational and statistical methods.
+Recently, we found that prostate cancer-associated key TFs, including HOXB13, FOXA1 and ERG extensively cooperate with AR signaling to regulate target genes, implicating in prostate cancer cell growth and tumor progression.
+In addition, we observed that our integrated genomic data are working well in functional interpretation and mechanistic understanding of GWAS-discovered prostate cancer risk SNPs, such as the prostate cancer risk-associated variant rs339331, through enhancing HOXB13 chromatin binding, driving up-regulation of a transcriptional regulatory gene RFX6, which confers a risk of prostate cancer (Huang et al., 2014).

 Figure 1.
 Genome-wide mapping of TF binding sites and enhancers in prostate cancer cells.
 Human chromosomes are shown around the outer ring.
 Other tracks contain ChIP-seq data of the TFs and enhancer marks as indicated.

-To map prostate cancer gene regulatory networks driven by key TFs, for the first time, we profiled genome-wide chromatin locations of HOXB13, which is known to be important as regards prostate development and tumor progression.
-We observed that prostate cancer GWAS SNPs are significantly enriched at HOXB13 binding sites (Huang et al. 2014).
-Interestingly, the common genetic variant rs339331 at the prostate cancer susceptibility 6q22 locus lies within a functional HOXB13 binding site, and is precisely located at a HOXB13 ChIP-seq peak summit.
-In a Japanese GWAS, the identification of rs339331 in RFX6 was reported as the SNP most associated with prostate cancer risk (P = 1.6 × 10-12; rs339331 T as strongest risk allele).
-Interestingly, the significant association between rs339331 and susceptibility to prostate cancer was further observed in African Americans, men of European ancestry and the Chinese population, suggesting that rs339331 is a potential genetic marker to evaluate prostate cancer risk across different ethnic groups.
-We provided several lines of evidence to show that HOXB13 and AR favor binding to the risk T allele at rs339331 in vivo.
-Linkage disequilibrium (LD) analysis based on the 1000 Genome Project indicates that GPRC6A and RFX6 are associated with rs339331 in a strong LD block (Huang et al. 2014).
-We provided further evidence to show that RFX6 is a plausible causative gene linked to rs339331 conferring a risk of prostate cancer.
-Consistently, eQTL analysis revealed that the rs339331 T risk allele was significantly correlated with higher RFX6 mRNA levels in a Swedish cohort of prostate cancer samples.
-Together with our recent finding that rs339331 is a DNA-binding motif disruptor for AR/HOXB13 heterodimer, we thus proposed an extended model in which enhanced chromatin binding of HOXB13 and AR signaling to the T risk allele at rs339331 results in increased RFX6 expression, conferring predisposition to prostate cancer (unpublished).
-We are currently working on the genes and pathways that are regulated by the TF RFX6, and we are also investigating the functional roles of RFX6 in other types of cancers (data not shown).
+To map prostate cancer gene regulatory networks driven by key TFs, we for the first time profiled the cistome of HOXB13, a known critical regulator for prostate development and tumor progression.
+We observed that prostate cancer GWAS SNPs are significantly enriched in the HOXB13 cistrome (Huang et al. 2014; Chen et al. 2015).
+Intriguingly, the common genetic variant rs339331 at the prostate cancer susceptibility 6q22 locus lies within a functional HOXB13 binding site, and is precisely located at a HOXB13 ChIP-seq peak summit. rs339331 was reproducibly found to be associated with prostate cancer risk in men of African American, European ancestry, Japanese and Chinese population.
+The data suggest that rs339331 is a potential genetic marker for the evaluation of prostate cancer risk across different ethnic groups.
+Here we provided several lines of evidence to show that HOXB13 and AR favor binding to the risk T allele at rs339331 in vivo, and RFX6 is a plausible causative gene in an eQTL with rs339331.
+Together with our recent finding that rs339331 is a motif disruptor for AR/HOXB13 heterodimer, we thus proposed an extended model in which enhanced chromatin binding of HOXB13 and AR signaling to the T risk allele at rs339331 results in increased RFX6 expression, conferring predisposition to prostate cancer.
+CRISPR/Cas9-mediated knockout of rs339331 region also proves the association of rs339331 genotype and RFX6 expression (unpublished).
+Moreover, we are working on the identification of genes and pathways regulated by RFX6 protein, and investigating the biological roles of RFX6 in other types of cancers.

-We have also been working towards systems annotation of all prostate cancer risk-associated loci using integrative data sets of functional genomics, bioinformatics, statistics and high-throughput eQTL analysis with prostate cancer tissue samples (Whitington & Gao, 2016).
-In this study, we presented the first, deep and high-throughput characterization of gene regulatory mechanisms underlying prostate cancer risk loci.
-Our methodology integrates regulatory genomic data from over 300 prostate cancer ChIP-seq experiments (TFs and histones; Figure 2) with genotype and gene expression data from over 600 prostate cancer tissue samples.
+We have also been working towards systems annotation of all prostate cancer risk-associated loci using integrative data sets of functional genomics, bioinformatics, statistics and high-throughput eQTL analysis with prostate cancer tissue samples (Whitington et al. 2016).
+We thus presented the first, deep and high-throughput characterization of gene regulatory mechanisms underlying prostate cancer risk loci.
+Our methodology integrates regulatory genomic data from over 300 prostate cancer ChIP-seq experiments with genotype and gene expression data from over 600 prostate cancer tissue samples.
 The analysis reveals new gene regulatory mechanisms affected by risk locus SNPs, including widespread disruption of ternary AR/FOXA1, AR/HOXB13 and FOXA1/HOXB13 complexes and competitive binding mechanisms.
-We identify 57 expression quantitative trait loci at 35 risk loci, and validation the eQTL analysis through analysis of allele-specific expression (Figure 2).
-We further validate predicted regulatory SNPs and target genes in prostate cancer cell line models.
 We finally made our integrated analysis to be accessed through an interactive visualization tool (http://tomwhi.github.io/prcagwas/).
 This knowledge resource reveals how genome sequence variation affects disease predisposition via gene regulatory mechanisms, and identifies relevant genes for downstream biomarker and drug development.

-The mechanisms by which the aberrant expression of TFs contribute to cancer development is generally not understood, even for the well-studied transcriptional regulators, such as AR, several ETS factors and HOX family members.
-GWASs have identified thousands of SNPs associated with predisposition to various diseases including cancer.
-However, the molecular mechanisms underlying the causal actions and biological effects of these SNPs remain poorly understood.
-We will continue to address these questions and aim to see how these SNPs affect TF binding to key enhancers, which in turn alter the SNP-associated gene expression that confers cancer susceptibility and progression.
-We will carry on systematic analysis of gene regulatory networks downstream of the TFs using classical molecular and biochemical methods, as well as state-of-the-art functional genomics and systems biology approaches – the combined strength of genomics, genetics and bioinformatics.
+The mechanisms by which the aberrant gene expression, epigenomic and genomic alterations contribute to cancer development are generally not understood.
+GWASs have identified thousands of SNPs associated with predisposition to various types of cancers, and whole genome sequencing has revealed a substantial amount of driver mutations and alterations.
+However, the causal actions and biological effects of these genetic variations and genomic alterations remain poorly understood; thereby the clinical translation is a daunting challenge.
+We will continue to address the biology and clinical implications of these cancer risk genetic variants and genomic drivers that confer cancer susceptibility, initiation and progression.
+The study is in general utilizing systems analysis of gene and cellular regulatory networks via classical molecular and biochemical methods, as well as state-of-the-art functional genomics and systems genetics approaches – the combined strength of genomics, genetics and bioinformatics.

 - Li J, Rodriguez JP, Niu F, Pu M, Wang J, Hung LW, Shao Q, Zhu Y, Ding W, Liu Y, Da Y, Yao Z, Yang J, Zhao Y, Wei GH, Cheng G, Liu ZJ, Ouyang S. Structural basis for DNA recognition by STAT6.
 Proc Natl Acad Sci U S A. 113(46):13015-13020, 2016.